 A lifetime mortgage: where you are loaned money against the value of the home.

-A home reversion plan: where all or part of the property is sold to a home reversion company.
+A home reversion plan: where all or part of the property is sold to a home reversion company but you retain a right to live there.

 Your relative is loaned a lump sum (or can draw down smaller sums as and when they need) against the value of their home.
 The older your relative is and the greater the value of the property, the larger the cash sum that can be released.
 For example, a 65-year-old couple might be able to borrow up to 25% of their home’s value, whereas an 80-year-old couple might be able to borrow up to 40%.